LingyuLi-math/starter-academic/content/publication/numerical/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Computational and Structural Biotechnology Journal*
+publication: In *American Journal of Computational Mathematics*
-publication_short: In *COMPUT STRUCT BIOTEC*
+publication_short: In *AJCM*

 abstract: The analytical solution of the convection diffusion equation is considered by two-dimensional Fourier transform and the inverse Fourier transform.
 To get the numerical solution, the Crank-Nicolson finite difference method is constructed, which is second-order accurate in time and space.
 Numerical simulation shows excellent agreement with the analytical solution.
 The dynamic visualization of the simulating results is realized on ArcGIS platform.
 This work provides a quick and intuitive decision-making basis for water resources protection, especially in dealing with water pollution emergencies.
 # Summary.
 An optional shortened abstract.